Welcome to Kerry Street!

 We hope to see you soon!

-Melissa Kennedy is the Acting Principal at Kerry Street Community School.
+Melissa Kennedy is the Principal at Kerry Street Community School.
 Melissa has been at Kerry Street since 2014 and is well known by students, staff, families and the wider community.
 She holds a Bachelor of Education in Kindergarten to Year 7 from Edith Cowan University and has a background in community school education, having spent five years in a remote Indigenous community in North East Arnhem Land.
 Melissa attended an Independent community school herself as a child and brings with her a wealth of knowledge and experience in addition to an inherent understanding of community school education and Inquiry pedagogy.

-Prior to becoming Acting Principal, Melissa was Kerry Street’s Deputy of Teaching and Learning and Kindergarten/Pre-Primary teacher.
+Prior to becoming Principal, Melissa was Kerry Street’s Acting Principal, Deputy of Teaching and Learning and Kindergarten/Pre-Primary teacher.
 In those roles, she contributed significantly to a range of school leadership and planning initiatives including the establishment of the whole school Quality Improvement Plan, the school’s current Strategic Plan and the development of Kerry Street’s relief teaching staff induction program.

 Melissa has been an ex-officio, non-voting member of our school Board since 2017, during which time she has been involved in policy review and development, risk management oversight, and the creation and advancement of school-wide planning and documentation.